Cachirules: Investigation

-Consequences
+Aftermath

 On 19 June 1988, CONCACAF determined that the ages of the four players (Jiménez, de la Fuente, Mata, and Rivera) were in fact false, and Mexico was disqualified from participation in the Saudi Arabia Youth World Championship.

 Further, several officials were banned for life (but not the team coach Francisco Avilán), among them José de Jesús Alvarez Guzmán, Rafael Castellanos, Rafael del Castillo, Víctor Manuel González, Ramón Martínez, Manuel Acevez Montenegro, Gerardo Gallegos, Gilberto Morfín Salazar, and Héctor Antonio Pérez.
 With the disqualification of Mexico, the United States replaced Mexico in qualifying for the World Youth Championship and, along with Costa Rica, were the two CONCACAF representatives.

 Rafael del Castillo traveled to Zurich on 22 June 1988 and attempted to appeal before FIFA, hoping to overturn his life ban issued by CONCACAF; no regard was given to the situation of Mexico's football suspension.
 The Mexico executives arrived at the FIFA headquarters confident of the influence that Guillermo Cañedo might have within world football's governing body, but they did not achieve the expected results.

 On 30 June 1988, FIFA not only upheld CONCACAF's decision to eject the Mexican U-20 team from the World Youth Championship, but also barred all Mexican national teams, including the senior team, from all FIFA-sanctioned international competition for two years, retrospective to 25 April.
 This penalty not only disqualified Mexico from the 1988 Olympic tournament in Seoul, but also meant they were banned from entering the qualifying for the 1990 World Cup in Italy.
 Guatemala replaced Mexico at the 1988 Summer Olympics, and along with the United States were the two CONCACAF representatives.

 Previous violators of age limits had only received bans from underage competitions.
 FIFA believed these past sanctions had had little effect, and said the harsher punishment was intended "to serve as a strong warning".

-After the disqualification, Mexico has never been able to surpass the round of 16 since their return to the tournament in 1994, thus making the 1986 the last time the national football team ever reached the quarter-finals.
-Some believe that the 4th match is cursed by scandal.